Dre Campbell Farm

 Beauveria bassiana is a naturally occurring fungus that leads to white muscardine disease in many insects [3].

-Once the beetles come into contact with the fungi, they get infected.
-This is when you’ll notice a whitish coating on them.
+Once the beetles come into contact with the fungi, they become infected.
+You’ll notice a white coating on them.
 They’ll eventually die within one to two weeks.

-Alternatively, make a homemade Japanese beetle trap by adding one cup of sugar, one cup of vinegar, and a crushed ripe banana to a bucket of water.
-The fermenting scent will lure them in, after which they’ll fall in and drown.
+You can make a homemade Japanese beetle trap by adding one cup of apple cider vinegar and one cup of crushed raspberries or grapes to a bucket of water.

-One of the most effective Japanese beetle control home remedies is to avoid excess watering during their season.
+One of the most effective home remedies for Japanese beetle control is to avoid excessive watering when the beetles are active.
 The pests are most active from late June through August or September.

 Another fantastic organic treatment for Japanese beetle grubs is Bacillus thuringiensis.

-Bt is a soil-dwelling bacterium that produces proteins that are toxic to the grubs.
+It is toxic to grubs.
 After consuming it, the pests will die.

 19. Drop Cloth

-A drop cloth is handy for this purpose, especially in the early morning hours when the beetles are very active.
+A drop cloth is handy, especially in the early morning when the beetles are sluggish.

-Spread the cloth in the garden.
+Spread the cloth around the affected plants in the garden.
 Next, shake the plants to dislodge the beetles.
-Finally, drop them in a container with soap and water.

 20. Garlic Spray

-To make a homemade Japanese beetle spray using garlic, puree 5 cloves in a cup of water.
-Next, add a teaspoon of little liquid soap to the solution.
+To make a homemade Japanese beetle spray using garlic, purée five cloves in a cup of water.
+Next, add a teaspoon of liquid soap to the solution.
 Finally, strain and spray your plants.

 21. Parasitic Wasps

-Attracting parasitic wasps in your garden can be an effective way of controlling Japanese beetle larvae.
-However, parasitic wasps are not that effective when it comes to handling high numbers of pests.
+Attracting parasitic wasps to your garden can be an effective way of controlling Japanese beetle larvae.
+The spring Tiphia wasp attacks these grubs.

 Takeaway

-Japanese beetles mainly go after plants such as grapes, roses, hibiscus, dahlias, petunias, zinnias, apple trees, basil, birch, berries, shrubs, and corn.
+Japanese beetles mainly attack grapes, roses, hibiscus, dahlias, petunias, zinnias, apple trees, basil, birch, berries, shrubs, and corn.
 Therefore, be on the lookout and take action before an infestation begins.

 Add comment